 Having a criminal record will not necessarily bar an applicant from working with us.
 This will depend on the nature of the position and the circumstances and background to the offences.

-As an organisation using the DBS to assess applicants' suitability for positions of trust, the University complies with the Code of Practice and undertakes not to discriminate unfairly against any subject of a disclosure on the basis of conviction or other information revealed.
+As an organisation using the DBS to assess applicants' suitability for positions of trust, we comply with the Code of Practice and undertakes not to discriminate unfairly against any subject of a disclosure on the basis of conviction or other information revealed.

 A disclosure is a document containing information held by the police and government departments.
 Disclosures provide details of a person's criminal record including convictions, cautions, reprimands and warnings held on the Police National Computer (PNC).
 Disclosures for those in regulated positions will also check 'barred' lists of those considered unsuitable for this type of work.
 Depending upon the level of disclosure, it might also contain information held by local police forces.